Rationale and Objectives of the Award

 Nominations to this award may be made by individuals, scientific and technological societies, professional societies or associations, research institutes, universities and colleges can nominate.
 Self-nomination, however, is not allowed.

 The GTO Visionary Award for Medical Research is a biennial award.
-Deadline for submission of nominations is on July 31, 2013.
+Deadline for submission of nominations is every July of the previous year preceding the award.